yashprajapati26/Instagram-Clone-MEAN/README.md

 # Instagram-Clone-MEAN
-Yash Prajapati Instagram Clone is done with top-notch features.
+Yash Prajapati Instagram Clone app built by using angular 14 and nodeJS

 It has strong authentication system with SMS OTP verification.
 Its built with MEAN stack technologies.